House of Annetta in collaboration with the New School of the Anthropocene

 Saturday 15th August

-Lead by: Jyoti Fernandes, Shiri Shalmy (possibly joined by Sarah Woolley?)
+Led by: Jyoti Fernandes, Shiri Shalmy

 8. What’s next?